Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 Many people do not realize that clothes are made of plastics, Aidan Charron, associate director of Earth.org, an organization dedicated to diversifying, educating, and activating the environmental movement worldwide, told The Epoch Times.

-“Fast fashion is all made with polyester, nylon, spandex, etc.,” Charron said.
-“Fast fashion” is the mass production and sale of low-cost clothing.
-“Another ’secret' product often made of plastic textiles are carpets, curtains, and bedding,” he added, noting that these materials shed microplastics and toxic chemicals into the air we inhale.
+“Another ’secret' product often made of plastic textiles are carpets, curtains, and bedding,” Charron said, noting that these materials shed microplastics and toxic chemicals into the air we inhale.
+He said they tend to be some of the most harmful sources of microplastics because they release fibers directly into our air and waterways when washed.

 Microplastics can enter our bodies through various means: